Jaybit0/QML/readme.md

 ### Model training

-Let's take create a model and train it on a simple dataset.
+Let's create a model and train it on a simple dataset.
 We define the model as follows:

 ```julia
 grover_circ = empty_circuit(1, 3)